FiveLeavesLeft/WyzeCameraLiveStream/README.md

 	chmod +x uninstall.sh
 	./uninstall.sh

+# Why is it installed from sonic.net and not github?

+The version of wget on the camera does not support https.

 # Known issues

 There have been some reports of wyze events not being uploaded to the